 Especially early in the series, new characters show up, and they are always natives.
 Bobby re-unites with his old fiancée, Jenna Wade (played originally by Morgan Fairchild), who grew up next door, and Miss Ellie’s long-lost brother, Garrison Southworth, shows up so he can see the family before he dies.

 The “oil cartel” contains the power brokers who made the oil and gas industry in Dallas.
 They’re all Texan to a fault.
 Even if they can’t wear a revolver in a holster, they do wear their Stetsons or Resistols when doing business in downtown Dallas.
 Sometimes, they all unite to stop J. R. in his wily schemes.
 Everything they do is based on the “good ole boy” club, with Marilee as one of the few females who is a big player.

 The fact is, Houston was the center of the Texas oil and gas business during the time Dallas was filmed.
 Oh well.
 By giving the series the name of a city, the writers hoped to craft a persona for Dallas that was sure to go over big both in the U.S. and around the world.
 They succeeded admirably.
 “Big D” will forever be associated with glamour, cowboys, fancy balls, and the “oil bidness.”
 And J.R.
 Ewing will be a bigger, more lasting and recognizable character than all of the national politicians, writers, or actors who ever emerged from this fabulous state where I live.

--- Gracenotes is a seventh-generation Texan and the daughter of a cattle rancher.
+-- Gracenotes is a sixth generation Texan and the daughter of a cattle rancher.